The $3.5bn Agbami oilfield project is one of Nigeria’s largest deepwater developments.

-Development of the field was unitised between the two blocks.
-Chevron Corporation (Chevron) has a 68.15% interest and operates the field through its Nigerian affiliate, Star Deep Water Petroleum.
-The remaining working interests are held by Statoil (18.85%) and Petrobras (13%).
+Chevron has a 67.3% interest and operates the field via its Nigerian affiliate, Star Deep Water Petroleum.
+The remaining working interests are held by Equinor (20.21%) and Petrobras (12.49%).

-The quality of the oil from these zones is 35-45° API gravity, with a very low sulphur content.
+The quality of the oil from these zones is 35°-45° API gravity with very low sulphur content.

-In January 2000, Texaco drilled the Agbami-2 appraisal well with the drillship Glomar Explorer.
+Texaco drilled the Agbami-2 appraisal well with the drillship Glomar Explorer in January 2000.
 This confirmed the size of the Agbami structure.

 Oil from the reservoir is light, sweet crude (45° API gravity) with very low levels of contaminants such as vanadium, nickel and iron.

-Total reserves in the Agbami oilfield are estimated at around one billion oil-equivalent barrels.
+The total reserves of the Agbami oilfield are estimated at approximately one billion barrels of oil equivalent.

 Agbami was developed with a subsea production system tied back to an FPSO.

-A ten-well development programme will increase crude oil production capacity to compensate for the field’s decline.
-Drilling of the wells began in May 2010 and will continue until 2014.
+A ten-well development programme was planned to increase crude oil production capacity to compensate for the field’s decline.

 Pacific Drilling’s rig Pacific Bora began operations at the Agbami oilfield in August 2011 under a three-year contract.

-With an overall storage capacity of 2.15 million barrels of crude oil, the Agbami FPSO, which arrived amid secrecy at the field at the end of 2007, is one of the largest facilities of this type ever built.
+It originally arrived amid secrecy at the field at the end of 2007 and is one of the largest facilities of this type ever built.

-The FPSO is moored in about 4,800ft of water, and at least 40 subsea wells will likely be necessary to fully exploit the field.
+The FPSO is moored in about 4,800ft of water and it is expected that at least 40 subsea wells will be necessary to fully exploit the field.

-Designed to store about 2.2 million barrels of oil, the FPSO will be on location for more than 20 years.
+The FPSO was designed to store approximately 2.2 million barrels of oil and is scheduled to be on location for over 20 years.